Josephine Cochrane: Cochrane’s dishwasher

 Other attempts had been made to produce a commercially viable dishwasher.
 In 1850 Joel Houghton designed a hand-cranked dish soaker, In the 1860s, L.A.
 Alexander improved on the device with a geared mechanism that allowed the user to spin racked dishes through a tub of water.
-Neither of these devices was particularly effective.
+Neither device was particularly effective.

 Josephine Cochrane's invention of the dishwashing machine eventually became a success.
 However, this not only took a great deal of time and effort, but she also faced numerous obstacles in her journey to becoming a successful female innovator.
 Following the death of her husband in 1883, Cochrane was left with only $1,535.59 (about the equivalent of US$47,000 today) and a significant amount of debt, which she had to pay off.

 After filing her first patent application on December 31, 1885, she began developing a prototype of her product.
 Cochrane designed the first model of her dishwasher in the shed behind her house in Shelbyville, Illinois.
-George Butters was a mechanic who assisted her in the construction of the dishwasher.
-He was also an employee at the first dishwasher factory.
+She then hired her first employee, a young mechanic name George Butters, to assist her in the construction of the dishwasher.
 To build the machine, she first measured the dishes and built wire compartments, each specially designed to fit either plates, cups, or saucers.
 The compartments were placed inside a wheel that lay flat inside a copper boiler.
 A motor turned the wheel while hot soapy water squirted up from the bottom of the boiler and rained down on the dishes.
 Their dishwasher was the first to use water pressure instead of scrubbers to clean the dishes inside the machine.
 She received a patent on December 28, 1886.